hellstorm-software/HyRise/Convergence/readme.md

 ----------------------------------------------------------

 Convergence is an SMP project that may eventually be turned into a playable map as well.
+Convergence SMP was originally a minecraft server I ran back around 2018 with my friends.
+Eventually everyone but me stopped playing minecraft, so it eventually stopped being an SMP and went back to just being a singleplayer world.